armory/docs/content/en/scale-agent/tasks/dynamic-accounts/enable.md

 ## Scale Agent plugin

-The Dynamic Accounts API can be enabled or disabled using the `kubesvc.dynamicAccounts.enable` variable in the plugin config.
+You need to enable Dynamic Accounts in your plugin config.
+Add `kubesvc.dynamicAccounts.enabled: true` to the config section of your plugin declaration.
 For example:

-{{< prism lang="yaml" line="31-32" line-numbers="true" >}}
+{{< prism lang="yaml" line="27-28" line-numbers="true" >}}
-apiVersion: spinnaker.armory.io/v1alpha2
-kind: SpinnakerService
-metadata:
-  name: spinnaker
+...
 spec:
   spinnakerConfig:
     profiles: